Tips and Tricks for Writing HIPAA Compliant Applications

 Thus, it is important to ensure that all ePHI on the devices must be disposed of securely.
 According to HIPAA Rules, these include laptops, smartphones, tablets, servers, portable hard drives, and electronic storage devices, including CDs, backup tapes, and all devices capable of storing PHI.

 You should erase and destroy the media that contains PHI before you throw them away.
-Depending on the type of device and the situation, you can erase the data magnetically, overwrite using specialized tools, or even destroy the device physically.
+Depending on the type of device and the situation, you can erase the data magnetically, overwrite it using specialized tools, or even destroy the device physically.

 Regular data destruction programs don’t work for flash-based memory drives.
 However, you can use advanced tools like Samsung Magician software to dispose of your flash drives.